Álvaro Flórez Estrada: Later career

-His participation in the Cortes of Cádiz and Masonic societies forced him to flee Spain when, in 1814, he returned from Fernando VII threatening to condemn him to death, exiling himself in London.
-He was associated with Comuneros, a splinter group from Freemasonry and used the name "Astur".
-His stay there allowed him to get in touch with English economists (David Ricardo, James Mill and Adam Smith), introducing their ideas in Spain.
+His participation in the Cortes of Cádiz and Masonic societies forced him to flee Spain when, in 1814, Fernando VII returned and threatened to condemn him to death, leading him to exile himself in London.
+He was associated with the Comuneros, a splinter group from Freemasonry, and used the name "Astur."
+His stay in London allowed him to connect with English economists (David Ricardo, James Mill, and Adam Smith), introducing their ideas in Spain.
 He also went to Rome to offer Charles IV restitution on the throne if he accepted a constitutional monarchy.
 In 1818 he wrote a transcendental representation to the king in defense of the Cortes, which was printed in London in 1819 and which, published in Spain, contributed to renewing the enthusiasm for the constitutional regime and prepared the way for Rafael Riego to decide on his military uprising on 1 January 1820, in Cabezas de San Juan.
 After the Constitution was proclaimed again, he returned to Spain.
 He tried to carry out some of his theoretical economic and industrial plans and was elected deputy to Cortes Asturias.
 In Congress he opposed the project to abolish Patriotic Societies, because he always defended freedom: "freedom of printing, political freedom, civil liberty, freedom of customs, freedom of trade, freedom to speak and freedom of all will be his eternal and sweeter sing "1, was written of him.
 Although without representation in the Cortes, he wrote in 1822 with Francisco Martínez Marina, the first draft of the Spanish Penal Code.
 On 3 March 1823 he was appointed Minister of State.
 But the following month the arrival of the "One Hundred Thousand Sons of St. Louis" forced him to embark in Gibraltar to go into exile once more in London.

 During this expatriation, which lasted ten years, he published economics books, such as Efectos producidos en Europa por la baja en el producto de las minas de plata,(European effects from the decline in silver mine production), Examen de la crisis comercial de Inglaterra (Examination of the English commercial crisis) and Curso completo de economía política (Complete course of political economy).

 He returned to Spain on the death of King Fernando VII, engaging again in politics.
 He represented Asturias in all the legislatures from 1834 to 1840.
 He defends the concept of Juan Álvarez Mendizábal's Ecclesiastical confiscations, although not his methods.
 He published, in this respect, his work On the alienation of the national goods (1836).
 He wrote several more books on economics, such as Elements of Political Economy, a textbook studied throughout the Spanish language for years.

 In 1846 he was appointed life senator and, aged eighty-seven years old, he died in the Miraflores de Noreña palace on 16 December 1853.